jax-parker/rock-paper-scissors-lizard-spock/README.md

 The colours chosen were contrasting to assist accesibility and picked from:.<br>
 ![Hex Colors](assets/readme-images/hex-colours.png)
 #### Typography
 The title and message font used are **Caveat** which is cursive to give a fun, informal look.
-All other text used is **Open Sans** with letter spacing to ensure it is easy to read for children.
+All other text used is **Open Sans** with letter spacing to ensure it is easy to read.
 Both fonts were imported from Google Fonts.<br>
 ![Fonts Used](assets/readme-images/fonts.png)
 #### Imagery
 The favicon used was a simple rock, paper, scissors icon.
-The starting image was made up from the other free images from HiClipart and can be found [here](https://www.hiclipart.com/free-transparent-background-png-clipart-havpw).
+The starting image was created using the other free images from HiClipart and can be found [here](https://www.hiclipart.com/free-transparent-background-png-clipart-havpw).

 #### Wireframes
 Created using Balsamiq.<br>